sazr/atk_wp/README.md

 ```

 Once you've activated the plugin you can then code pages and instantiate them anywhere.
-For example in your theme's `functions.php` you can simple place this and it will create the page.
+For example in your theme's `functions.php` you can place this and it will create the page.

 ```
-require_once( get_template_directory() . '/your_pages/your_page.php' );
+require_once( get_template_directory() . '/pages/your_page.php' );
 new Your_Page('your_page_name');
 ```

-And `/your_pages/your_page.php` could be something like:
+And `/pages/your_page.php` could be something like:

 ```
 class Your_Page {